-Office Tenants need to know how rental rates are quoted to understand total cost of occupancy.
-Here are 3 of the most common ways.
+Tenants need to know how office rental rates are quoted to understand total cost of occupancy.
+Here are 3 of the most common ways rates are listed.

 For prospective tenants searching for office space nothing is more critical than the building rental rates and associated costs.
+I frequently speak to business owners searching on their own for office space and hear their confusion around the quoted rental rates for different commercial buildings.
 It’s important to understand the different rate structures in order to value an office building and compare all available options.

 Below is a summary of the typical rental rate structures found in a commercial real estate office leasing transaction.